tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [http://lifehacker.com/how-we-work-2016-thorin-klosowskis-gear-and-productiv-1759217148](http://lifehacker.com/how-we-work-2016-thorin-klosowskis-gear-and-productiv-1759217148)

-- Do/read/watch/play/listen to something you wouldnt normally and when you edge out of that comfort zone youll always walk away a little happier.
+- Do/read/watch/play/listen to something you wouldn’t normally and when you edge out of that comfort zone you’ll always walk away a little happier.

 ___